 The Silverthorne Nordic Center is located at the Raven Golf Course, and you can enjoy cross-country ski or snowshoe adventures on the front and back nines.
 You must provide your own gear, but you can get rentals at the nearby Frisco Nordic Center.

 Another popular area for cross-country skiing is the Mesa-Cortina Trail to South Willow Creek Falls.
 This is 9.5 miles out and back trail that is very close to Silverthorne and features a beautiful waterfall.
 Enter at the Eagles Nest Wilderness and trek through aspen groves before making your way across an open meadow.

 With amazing views of the Williams Fork Range and Dillon Reservoir, you will be able to take plenty of postcard-perfect pics.
 You will continue up a gorge between Buffalo Mountain and Red Peak before coming to the South Willow Falls waterfall.

 If you want a quicker adventure, the Boulder Fields Loop is only 2.1 miles, with an elevation gain of 324 feet.
 This is a great trail to start out on if you are a beginner and should take you about an hour.
 However, this trail is not marked, so it is essential to have a map with you to make sure you stay on course!

-Adventure awaits you in Colorado with these things to do in Silverthorne.
+Adventure awaits you in this Summit County, Colorado town.
+Enjoy your visit and these things to do in Silverthorne!